orionjs/orioncms/README.md

 #### Newsletter

-Orion is a very active repository.
-[Subscribe for updates](http://eepurl.com/bbji3b)
+This project is very active, if you use orion you must [subscribe](http://eepurl.com/bbji3b)

 ## Features